-AIBE 20 Exam 2025 was conducted by the Bar Council of India (BCI) at various test cities.
-AIBE 20 Exam 2025 was conducted on November 30, 2025, 1 PM to 4 PM, in pen-and-paper mode.
+The Bar Council of India will conduct the AIBE 21 Exam 2026 on June 7, 2026.
+The AIBE Exam 2026 will be conducted in pen-and-paper mode.
 The candidates looking to sit for the exam must have a thorough understanding of the topics to be asked in the test, along with major landmark judgments.
+Candidates can fill out the AIBE Application Form until April 30, 2026.

 Read further to know some of the top landmark judgments that are a must for AIBE preparation.
 These cases cover topics like constitutional law, criminal law, contract law, family law, and more.
 These are mostly asked in exams like CLAT, MHCET Law, and others.
 Hence, aspirants must read it carefully.